Emae language: Endangerment

 When trying to classify a language as endangered, linguists have to take into account other aspects of the language’s uses in the area it is spoken.
 The use of the language in the daily life of the Emae people is an important piece of information in determining Emae's level of endangerment.
 According to Lewis, Emae is used in most domains (2014), yet this is a very vague statement because it does not specify the domains it refers to.
 This information can cause skeptics to have a different point of view.
 One domain in which a language might be used is at a religious gathering.
 While use in religious ceremony can be a way to preserve a language, there is no documentation of the Emae people using their language in this type of domain.
-For example in one of the villages, "Makata" or "Natanga", the title of the hymnals was in Tongoan (Capell, 1962).
+For example in one of the villages, "Makata" or "Natanga", the title of the hymnals was in Tongoan.

 Tongoan is small language no longer spoken on Emae located on the island of Tongoa.
 The second source came from a YouTube video of a VHS recording of a small congregation of Emae people singing a gospel song.
 Instead of using Emae the people were singing in Bislama, one of the official languages of Vanuatu.
 This presents another issue with the lack of documentation of Emae, as there are no audio recordings of the language.
 There is a small elementary school located in Emae called "Nofo" School, but it is unlikely that the language is taught there, as it is more popular to learn one of three official languages, which are spoken in the college on Efate.

 The use of official languages over indigenous languages and the lack of documentation of Emae are contributing factors to the endangered state of the language.
 There isn’t any sign that Emae people have kept up with modern technology, or even radios, which would be a perfect domain to help the language spread and survive.

 Inter-generational transfer, or the transferring of a language to a younger generation, is also a predictor of a language's vitality.
-According to Lewis, the language is used by 50% of the children (2014),which is a positive sign for the language, as the children will help keep the language alive.
-In Capell’s book Reverend Herwell says that "The population figures for [Makata and Natanga] are together now 157 (1962).”
-With about 400–500 speakers recorded in 2001 the total number of Emae speakers more than doubled in over forty years, which supports that children of Emae have and still are learning the language, keeping Emae alive.
+According to Lewis, the language is used by 50% of the children (2014), which is a positive sign for the language, as the children will help keep the language alive.
+In Capell’s book, Reverend Herwell says that, "The population figures for [Makata and Natanga] are together now 157.”

+With about 400–500 speakers recorded in 2001, the total number of Emae speakers more than doubled in over forty years, which supports that children of Emae have and still are learning the language, keeping Emae alive.